Ukrainian court bars gay pride event, citing security concerns

 There is little public acceptance of homosexuality in predominantly Orthodox Ukraine, as in other former Soviet republics; last week, large crowds of protesters broke up gay rights rallies in Georgia and Russia.

-The Kiev city administration said on Thursday that a local court had barred all events in the city center on May 25 except for previously planned official celebrations marking "Kiev Day".
+The Kiev city administration said on Thursday that a local court had barred all events in the city centre on May 25 except for previously planned official celebrations marking "Kiev Day".

-"Non-government organizations and citizens had sent several applications to the city government to hold mass rallies at the same place (to express) opposing views," it said in a statement.
+"Non-government organisations and citizens had sent several applications to the city government to hold mass rallies at the same place (to express) opposing views," it said in a statement.

-While it recognized freedom of assembly, it said it had been obliged to "take the necessary measures to ensure public order and protect people's lives and safety".
+While it recognised freedom of assembly, it said it had been obliged to "take the necessary measures to ensure public order and protect people's lives and safety".

 (Reporting by Olzhas Auyezov and Natalia Zinets; Editing by Kevin Liffey)